XRaise blog

 Sometimes Notion vs Confluence vs Google Docs is not the right comparison.

 Do not force one tool to do everything.
-You can also explore more founder tools and startup software guides on the XRaise blog.
+For more founder software breakdowns, explore the XRaise blog.

 Internal docs, public docs, support docs, and technical docs often need different systems.